thycotic/privman-docs/app-control/filters/user-context.md

 * Build-in Accounts,
 * Well-known Accounts, and/or
-* Domain User Groups
+* Domain User Groups, or
+* Specific Users.

 to specifically select user context.

 Then select if __ALL__ conditions must be met.
 Leave the box unchecked to match __ANY__.
 You can also specify, if accounts must be enabled to be targeted.
+This is an important checkbox to set if specific users have been added.

 ![Create User Context Filter](images/user_context_1.png)